gui2project/5trackportastudio/doc/documentation-js.md

 <!-- Start server\lib\mongodb.js -->

-## mongodb.js
+# server\lib\mongodb.js

 The database driver wrapper.
 It processes schema into models and then set up connection handlers before attempting to start a connection to the database.

-## middleWare
+## Function: middleWare
- GlobalApplication middle ware intercept function()
+ GlobalApplication middle ware intercept function

+ Examples:

+     mdb = {
+         models: {}, //  All the MongoDB models
+         schema: {}, //  All the MongoDB scemas
+         mongoose: require('mongoose')   //  The instance of mongoose to use };()

 ### Return:

-* **Obj** The Mongo DB connection object
+* **Obj** The Mongo DB connection object, see the example

 Waiting for connection